We help identify your strengths and match them with your market, to build a brand that supports and drives your business.

 In 1998, I returned to Dublin to establish Arts & Noise but, without the network of contacts I’d had in Hong Kong, this local venture foundered.

 Two introductions brought my wandering star to rest.
-The first was to the National Safety Council for whom I directed the landmark ‘Fly The Flag’ Road Safety Campaign, which woke me to the power of a brand to change lives.
+The first was to the National Safety Council for whom I directed the landmark ‘Fly The Flag’ Road Safety Campaign, which woke me to the power of a brand to change (& save) lives.
 The second was to Alexander Dunlop, where I was introduced to ways in which brands work, and to their culture, stories and magic.